 - Aluminum: While some materials are stronger and others cost less, aluminum remains the most popular choice of flashing among most homeowners.
 Aluminum makes a good balance for flashing material if you are on a budget but still want quality.

-- Copper: Copper flashing is notoriously the most expensive option of the various flashing materials, but for a good reason.
+- Copper: Copper flashing is notoriously the most expensive option of the various flashing materials but for a good reason.
 Besides being the strongest of the various types of roof flashing, it is perhaps also the most eye-catching—copper is a great color to match the style of most homes.

-- Membrane: Flashing Membrane is a drastically different look than the metal options.
+- Membrane: Flashing Membrane has a drastically different look than the metal options.
 It is basically a very strong tape that comes on a roll that can be stuck around windows and more the protect against the elements.
 It is a relatively cost-effective option as well.

 Who Needs Roof Flashing?

 Flashing is a necessity around several parts of your roof—any one of these areas could be vulnerable to serious leaks and expensive damage from weather problems.

 There are several parts of your roof that you may not even think about that require flashing, such as around your chimney or around your windows and skylights.
 Here are some of the main parts that you should consider applying flashing to:

 - Dormer Flashing: The term dormer refers to the part of your home that sticks out of the roof for the placement of a window.
 It is important to have flashing around the section where the siding of the dormer meets the roof below.

 - Skylight Flashing: The area around your skylight is additionally susceptible to damage, so flashing this border is an important consideration.
 If flashing is done improperly, it is very likely that water will drip through to the room below.